JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20241105/CostAnalysisCritiquesCounties20241105.md

 implement it even if they did think it was a good idea, or they are highly interested and are learning more from King County and Spokane County.
 So there is a range of opinions from the 39 county assessors’ departments.

-While King County and Spokane should be commended for initiating TTTs, their implementations to date are inadequate and provide little value to voters regarding the proposed tax measures.
+While King County and Spokane County should be commended for initiating TTTs, their implementations to date are inadequate and provide little value to voters regarding the proposed tax measures.

 ___